-The Film & TV program is designed to prepare students to apply technical knowledge and skill in the broadcast journalism, film video, and live or mixed media productions.
+The Film & TV Broadcasting program is designed to prepare students to apply technical knowledge and skill in the broadcast journalism, film video, and live or mixed media productions.
 As well as prepare students for employment in various positions within Radio, TV and Film Industries.
-(Each course is a year long divided into two semesters.)
+(Each course is yearlong, divided into two semesters.)